A zero-emissions shire

 • When upgrading our tools for outdoor workers, we choose electric over diesel or petrol -powered where possible

-• Where possible, we're looking for opportunities to trial low-emissions products
+• Where possible, we have been utilising opportunities to trial low-emissions products

 • This includes recycled asphalt, old car tyres, recycled concrete, and using recycled and treated water for road construction and dust suppression

-• We've upgraded lighting at a range of recreation sites
+• We've upgraded to energy efficient lighting at a range of recreation sites

-• We've installed water harvesting and have increased natural light where possible
+• We've installed water harvesting and are considering environmentally sustainable design options where possible

 We're using environmentally sustainable design